Pangarchulla Peak Trek 2026 | Complete Itinerary, Dates, Cost & Safety

 5. Summit of Pangarchulla Peak: The trek culminates with a climb to the summit of Pangarchulla Peak, which offers stunning 360-degree views of the surrounding mountains and valleys.

-Pangarchulla Peak Trek Guide
+Pangarchulla Peak Trek Complete Guide

 Day 1: Drive from Dehradun via Rishikesh to Joshimath Market Base Camp